Negaunee, Michigan: Attractions

 The Michigan Iron Industry Museum is located near the Carp River on the outskirts of Negaunee.
 Negaunee is home to Pioneer Days, a festival held every year the week following July 4.

 Negaunee is the home of the only full-length natural-track luge course in the United States, maintained by the Upper Peninsula Luge Club.
 A section near the finish line is open to public sliding in the wintertime, using club equipment.
-It is over 800 m in length, and the track features 29 curves along its 88 m vertical drop.
+The original track layout was over 800 m in length, featuring 29 curves along its 88 m vertical drop.

 Negaunee is also the home of Suicide Hill Ski Jump, a ski jump training facility where the Ishpeming Ski Club prepares skiers for classic cross country skiing, Nordic combined, and ski jumping competitions.

 The county's Heritage Trails pass through Negaunee where visitors can stroll, hike, bike, and snowmobile through Old Town Negaunee and around various collapsed underground mines from last century.
 The Negaunee portion of the trail also includes a new disc golf course.